WRMEA, April/May 1997, pgs. 103-104

-During a 1995 visit to Los Angeles, Hanan Mikhail-Ashrawi told the Washington Report she chose to write This Side of Peace in order to record a crucial chapter in Palestinian history as she personally experienced it.
+During a 1995 visit to Los Angeles, Hanan Mikhail-Ashrawi told the Washington Report on Middle East Affairs, she chose to write This Side of Peace in order to record a crucial chapter in Palestinian history as she personally experienced it.
 Therefore, she admonished, this book is not an autobiography; her story is by no means over yet.

 Nonetheless, it seems Betrayal might have been a more appropriate title for this memoir that documents how the United States repeatedly lied to the Palestinian peace negotiating team, which later also was misled by Yasser Arafat, whose mediators were secretly drawing up an agreement with Israel in Oslo, Norway.